Botcopy/docs/docs/responses/botcopy-custom-payloads.md

 An array of text responses used to convey static information.

-The displayText, textToSpeech, and ssml fields handle different output formats for the message:
+The displayText, textToSpeech, and ssml fields handle different output formats for the message.

-- displayText: The text displayed to the user.
-- textToSpeech: The spoken version for voice interfaces.
-- ssml: Rich text for speech synthesis using SSML (Speech Synthesis Markup Language).

 **Usage:**
 - Ideal for straightforward messages or confirmations.

 **Best For:**
 - Simple instructions, greetings, or responses that don’t require interactivity.

+**Why Use This:**
+- The simplest way to deliver static information without the need for buttons, links, or user input.

 #### Example Payload
 ```